Robin Sloan

 In this edition, I’ll tell you about them, then share my customary bundle of recommendations and links.

-This is an archived edition of Robin’s newsletter.
+I’m Robin Sloan, a fiction writer with wide-ranging interests, which I capture here in my newsletter.
+This is an archived edition, originally transmitted in March 2023.
 You can sign up to receive future editions using the form at the bottom of the page.

 The History of The Lord of the Rings sounds like it might be a nerdy diegetic reference work, something from Elrond’s library.
 Oh — it’s far nerdier than that: